All About Wisdom Tooth Extractions

 One dental procedure that many adults find themselves needing at some point is wisdom tooth extraction.
 This is the most common type of tooth extraction.
 The wisdom teeth are the teeth furthest back and the ones that grow in last.
 However, for many people, their wisdom teeth never grow in fully or properly and thus need to be removed.

 How We Can Help You

 Patients in the Burke, Virginia area can trust the team at Burke Dental to give them the best care around.
-Led by Dr. James Willis, our team believes in quality dental care.
+Led by Dr. Ghanavati, our team believes in quality dental care.
 We make sure our patients understand the treatment they are getting and why we think it is necessary and we also strive to make the patient as comfortable as possible during the procedure.
 At Burke Dental, our patients are our #1 priority.